Here’s How to Buy a House Without a Mortgage — In Your 30s

 Whatever income you’re living on, someone you know is probably living on less.
 Live like they do, and bank the difference.

-To help you set aside the savings, see our posts on how to save money when you’re living paycheck-to-paycheck and how to make up to 5% back from your checking and savings accounts.
+To help you set aside the savings, read how to save money when you’re living paycheck-to-paycheck and how to make up to 5% back from your checking and savings accounts.

-The goal is to consistently spend less than you make — and save the difference to buy a home in the future.
+The goal is to consistently spend less than you make — and put the difference toward buying a house in cash later.

 Here are some more ways to save for a house: